Overview of PhD Program

 - All grades will be calculated into the student’s GPA.

-- All doctoral students will have their transcript evaluated at the end of their first year.
+- All doctoral students will have their transcripts evaluated at the end of their first year.
 This evaluation will be completed in conjunction with the qualifying exam review process.

 Independent Developmental Plans (IDP)

-It is now university policy that each Ph.D. student and Post Doctoral Fellow should develop an individual development plan (IDP) in conjunction with their adviser.
+It is now university policy that each Ph.D. student and Post Doctoral Fellow will develop an individual development plan (IDP) in conjunction with their adviser.
 This is in line with the 2014 NIH notice that strongly encourages the development of an institutional policy on Individual Development Plans for all graduate students and postdoctoral scholars who are supported by NIH funds.
 Beginning in 2017-2018, all matriculating PhD students must complete an IDP, review it with their adviser and submit a signed IDP form for departmental records on an annual basis.
+The completed and signed IDP must be submitted via the "Independent Development Plan" touchpoint in My Portfolio in CoursePlus by January 15th of each year.

 The IDP is a mechanism for self-reflection as well as a communication and planning tool for the student and their faculty mentor/s.
 The IDP can be useful to make sure that the student's and the adviser’s expectations are clearly outlined and in agreement so that there are no big surprises, particularly at the end of the student’s training.